Luci-MG/Under-the-Hood/Java/JavaPassBy.md

     public static void modifyObject(MyClass myObject) {
         myObject.value = 20; // Modifies the object's property
-        // myObject = new MyClass(30); // This would not affect the original object reference }
+        // myObject = new MyClass(30); // This would not affect the original object reference only changes local myObject.
+    }
 }
 ```